irisRen04/cs506-off_campus_housing-Ren-James/README.md

 * Maintain a complete log within shared Github repository of progress
 * 5-min youtube presentation
 * Create a detailed Report including the Midterm Report details

-Model training, deployment, and evaluation metrics( ???):  By October 27,  November + December 12
-* Create preliminary model and fitting it to the data
-* Evaluate model performance

 Important Deadlines:
 * Midterm report: October 27th